espruino/BangleApps/apps/alarm/README.md

-  msg : "Eat chocolate", // message to display last : 0,       // last day of the month we alarmed on - so we don't alarm twice in one day! rp : true,      // repeat as : false,     // auto snooze timer : 5*60*1000, // OPTIONAL - if set, this is a timer and it's the time in ms js : "load('myapp.js')" // OPTIONAL - a JS command to execute when the alarm activates (*instead* of loading 'alarm.js')
+  msg : "Eat chocolate", // message to display last : 0,       // last day of the month we alarmed on - so we don't alarm twice in one day! rp : true,      // repeat vibrate : "...", // pattern of '.', '-' and ' ' to use for when buzzing out this alarm (defaults to '..' if not set) as : false,     // auto snooze timer : 5*60*1000, // OPTIONAL - if set, this is a timer and it's the time in ms js : "load('myapp.js')" // OPTIONAL - a JS command to execute when the alarm activates (*instead* of loading 'alarm.js')
-                          // when this code is run, you're responsible for setting alarm.on=false (or removing the alarm) }
+                          // when this code is run, you're responsible for setting alarm.on=false (or removing the alarm) data : { ... }          // OPTIONAL - your app can store custom data in here if needed }
 ```

+You app

 The [`alarm` library](https://github.com/espruino/BangleApps/blob/master/apps/alarm/lib.js) contains
 a few helpful functions for getting/setting alarms, but is intentionally sparse so as not to